agk84/CHEME_5500_WC_4/README.md

-# _The Top 10 Indian Dishes You Should Definitely Try_
+# _Top 10 Indian Dishes You Should Definitely Try_

 ## **10. Paneer Tikka Masala**